Vaporizer News Namaste USA

 Gummies, candies, fruits, syrups & more!
 Edibles typically are infusions made with CO2 oil..
 This refers to the type of extraction method used and I'll talk more about this below.

 - Solvent extraction is the most common method of extracting essential oils.
 Its the cheapest but also the most volatile and unsafe method of performing an extraction.
-Major processing on the extracted oil is required including 'purging' of the end product to remove harmful toxins in the solvent itself.
 I believe that solvent-based extractions are becoming a something of the past.
 There are now much safer, more efficient and cleaner ways to produce extractions.

 - Non-solvent extraction means that the essential oils are extracted in a natural way without the use of solvents to strip the ingredients from the dry plant material.
 The oldest non-solvent extraction is done by pressing together with strong heat, the tiny crystals on the surface of the plant called pollen that is pressed between plates.
 This is a very common form of concentrate and very popular throughout Europe and is beginning to become are more widespread method of extraction.
 The latest innovations in technology revolve around CO2 extraction which I'll cover below.